Pratiksha-Kanchan/Javascript_tutorials/README.md

 # Javascript_tutorials
-This is just for my reference and understanding of the programmig language
+This is just for my reference and understanding of the programming language